Kalbar, Queensland

+In 1916 during World War I, Engelsburg was renamed Kalbar due to anti-German sentiment.

 Geography

-Kalbar is in the Scenic Rim in South East Queensland, 70 km south-west of Central Brisbane.
+Kalbar is in the Scenic Rim in South East Queensland, 81.8 km south-west of Brisbane.
 It is located near the Cunningham Highway and directly north of Mount French in the Fassifern Valley.

 History

 In 1877, 17700 acres were resumed from the Fassifern pastoral run and offered for selection on 19 April 1877.
-By 1890 a small town had developed.
+By 1890, a small town had developed.
 The town was once known as Fassifern Scrub and then Engelsburg after an early settler, storekeeper August Engels.
 The town has a very rich German history, having been established "almost exclusively" by German settlers, reflected today in the many Anglo-German road and street names as well as the many local German settler descendant surnames.